-Welcome to UU Campus Visby on June 25, when we, together with Swedish Quality Index (SKI), hold five seminars with different speakers during a full day.
+Welcome on June 25 to UU Campus Visby Location: Cramérgatan 3, E30.
+Together with Swedish Quality Index (SKI), during a full day we hold six seminars with different lecturers.

 Topics for the day are: